zomco/mmwave-esphome-component/docs/r60abd1/README.md

 ```

 ## Configuration
 After installation, the new device can be added to HomeAssistant.
-You may need to add the new device to dashboard to view the data, we also provide some sample configuration:
+You may need to add the new device to dashboard to view the data, we also provide some sample configuration.
+To use the sample configuration, [layout-card](https://github.com/thomasloven/lovelace-layout-card) and [apexcharts-card](https://github.com/RomRider/apexcharts-card) are required.

 ```yaml
 path: radar-monitor